carbon-data-specification/Power-Systems-Data/specifications/cdsc-wg2-03.md

 ```

 ### 3.3 PowerSystemsResources Timeseries Data<a id="endpoints-psrtime" href="#endpoints-psrtime" class="permalink">🔗</a>

+The primary set of endpoints reference PowerSystemResource (PSR) time-dependent objects.
+These objects contain meseries information such as generation or demand along with several several metadata fields.

 #### 3.3.1 PSR Generation `/power-system-resources/{id}/generation`
 A generation object returns a timeseries of values representing energy that was generated at a PSR, as well as a breakdown of that generation by fuel type.